galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 A supervised approach should work well for the current dataset because PBMCs have been very well characterised.
 We know which cell types should be present in a PBMC sample and which genes each of these cell types should be expressing.

 To begin, we'll need a list of these canonical markers for PBMCs.
-Let's use the one provided in the ["original Seurat version"](https://satijalab.org/seurat/articles/pbmc3k_tutorial) of this tutorial:
+Let's use the one provided in the [original Seurat version](https://satijalab.org/seurat/articles/pbmc3k_tutorial) of this tutorial:

 ### Known Markers for PBMCs